 Sergeant Jack Mulanax, in charge after the Blue Rock Springs attack some 6 months later, believed all four attacks to be the work of the Zodiac Killer - a view not held by Sergeant John Lynch, who also investigated the Zodiac murders and concluded that the Lake Herman Road murders were separate to Blue Rock Springs, Lake Berryessa and Presidio Heights.
-The Lake Herman Road murders were belatedly attributed to the Zodiac Killer after the arrival of three letters to the Vallejo Times-Herald, San Francisco Examiner and San Francisco Chronicle on July 31st 1969, along with his 'Debut of Zodiac' letter on August 4th, with the immortal phrase "This is the Zodiac speaking".
+The Lake Herman Road murders were belatedly attributed to the Zodiac Killer after the arrival of three letters to the Vallejo Times-Herald, San Francisco Examiner and San Francisco Chronicle, postmarked July 31st 1969, along with his 'Debut of Zodiac' letter on August 4th 1969 with the immortal phrase "This is the Zodiac speaking".
 The Zodiac Killer laid claim to the Blue Rock Springs attack on Darlene Ferrin and Michael Mageau and the earlier murders in a phone call 40 minutes after the attack, and by letter just 27 days after that fateful night.
 It is only then he corroborates his involvement in the Lake Herman Road murders, seven months earlier.
-Taking into consideration these may have been his first murders under the Zodiac umbrella, it seems unusual that a man gripped by the spotlight of attention would choose to wait more than half a year before announcing himself to the world, subsequently unleashing a barrage of communication right up to the Pines Card mailed on March 22nd 1971.
+Taking into consideration these may have been his first murders under the Zodiac umbrella, it seems unusual that a man gripped by the spotlight of attention would choose to wait more than half a year before announcing himself to the world, subsequently unleashing a barrage of communications that may have continued into a new century.